Frequently Asked Questions

 No, you don’t have to give up any of these whilst on the diet although, obviously, we would certainly advise everyone to stop smoking as soon as possible, irrespective of their blood sugars.

-Coffee and alcohol are still allowed on the diet although the calories in both of these drinks needs to be included in the daily calorie limit and alcohol is highly calorific.
-For instance a pint of beer or large glass of wine contain 180 calories so really best avoided or keep to the very minimum.
+Coffee and alcohol are still allowed on the diet although the calories in both of these drinks needs to be included in the daily calorie limit (noting that alcohol is highly calorific).
+A pint of beer or large glass of wine contains 180 calories, so really best avoided or keep to the very minimum.
+The good news is that red wine is included in the Mediterranean Style diet, so once you finish the programme and move onto ‘the maintenance’ stage you will be able to introduce alcoholic drinks back into your diet (we go over this in more detail in the programme).

 You SHOULD NOT do a low calorie / fasting diet if you are: